MarkWThompson/SFML/SFML Game/Levels/readme.txt

 LAYERS
 ------
-Layers must be named and in the order Background > Platforms > Foreground > Bounds.
+Layers must be named and in the order Background > Entities > Platforms > Foreground > Bounds.
 All layers should only contain textures, except the Bounds layer which should only contain rectangular primitives.
+Special case: Entities layer - LevelBounds object can be defined with a primitive.

 Background 		- 	Rendered behind all game objects.
+Entities		- 	Contains spawnpoints and levelbounds.
 Platforms 		- 	Rendered behind some game objects.
-Foreground 		- 	Used for decals and interactive objects.
-Rendered in front of game objects.
+Foreground 		- 	Rendered in front of all game objects.
-Bounds 			- 	Defines the of the collision bounds used for server collision detection.
+Bounds 			- 	Defines the collision bounds used for server collision detection.
 Not rendered.

 PROPERTIES
 ----------
+Lethal: Can only be used in the Bounds layer.
+Any players that collide with and object with this property defined will die.
+Custom property named "Lethal" of type "Free text".
+LevelBounds: Can only be used in the Entities layer.
+This should only be defined on one primitive which defines the level bounds.
+This area defines the movement space of players.
+Custom property named "LevelBounds" of type "Free text".
-SpawnPoint: To create a spawn point, drag the desired texture onto the Foreground layer then give it a custom property named "SpawnPoint" of type "Free text".
+SpawnPoint: Can only be used in the Entities layer.
+Defines player spawn locations within the map.
+Custom property named "SpawnPoint" of type "Free text".
-Visiblity: To make a texture invisible you must add a custom property to it named "Invisible" of type "Free text".
+Invisible: Prevents texture from being rendering in game.
+Custom property named "Invisible" of type "Free text".
-Scale: You can scale an image within the editor without having to modify the original image by changing the Scale parameter.
+Scale: Images can be scaled within the editor without having to modifiy the original image by altering the Scale property.